Baal Shem: Foundation of Hasidism

-Ba'al Shem Tov
+Baal Shem Tov

 While a few people received the title of Baal Shem among Eastern and Central European Ashkenazi Jewry, the designation is most well known in reference to the founder of Hasidic Judaism.
-Baal Shem Tov, born in the 17th century Kingdom of Poland, started public life as a traditional Baal Shem, but introduced new interpretations of mystical thought and practice that eventually became the core teachings of Hasidism.
-In his time, he was given the title of Baal Shem Tov, and later, by followers of Hasidism, referred to by the acronym BeShT.
+The Baal Shem Tov, born in the 17th century Kingdom of Poland, started public life as a traditional Baal Shem, but introduced new interpretations of mystical thought and practice that eventually became the core teachings of Hasidic Judaism.
+In his time, he was given the title Baal Shem Tov, and later, by Hasids, referred to by the acronym BeShT.
 He disavowed traditional Jewish practice and theology by encouraging mixing with non-Jews and asserting the sacredness of everyday corporal existence.

 During his life, he was able to devote time to prayer and contemplation, traditional practices within the realm of contemplative Kabbalah.
-There, he was able to learn the skills to become a Ba'al Shem, and practiced on neighboring townspeople, including both Jews and Christians.
+There, he was able to learn the skills to become a Ba'al Shem, and practiced with neighboring townspeople, including both Jews and Christians.
 Modern texts state that he underwent a hitgalut (revelation)' by the age of 36.

 Contemplative Kabbalah

 The leading Kabbalist Isaac Luria (1534–1572) forbade people of his time to use Practical Kabbalah.
-As the Temple in Jerusalem is not standing, and no one possesses the ashes of the Red Heifer, people are unable to become pure, he stated.
+As the Temple in Jerusalem is not standing, and no one possesses the ashes of the red heifer, people are unable to become pure, he stated.
 Without the ability to reach a state of purity, Practical Kabbalah can be very damaging, he taught.

-The Ba'al Shem Tov learned and took part in traditional practices of Practical Kabbalah as well as contemporary methods established by Lurianic Kabbalah.
+The Baal Shem Tov learned and took part in traditional practices of Practical Kabbalah as well as contemporary methods established by Lurianic Kabbalah.
 The Ba'al Shem Tov taught that one could remove asceticism from the practice of Judaism.
 This allowed a larger array of people to become devout within Judaism, and therefore within Hasidism.
 Moreover, he taught that the letters, in contrast to the words, were the key element of sacred texts.
 Therefore, intellectual and academic skills were no longer necessary to reach mastery of the sacred texts.

 Hasidism as a populist revival movement

 From the 1730s, the Baal Shem Tov (BeShT) headed an elite theurgic mystical circle, similar to other secluded Kabbalistic circles such as the contemporary Klaus (Close) in Brody.
-Unlike past mystical circles, they innovated with the use of their psychic heavenly intercession abilities to work on behalf of the common Jewish populace.
+Unlike past mystical circles, they innovated by using their psychic heavenly intercession abilities to work on behalf of the common Jewish populace.
 From the legendary hagiography of the BeShT as one who bridged elite mysticism with deep social concern, and from his leading disciples, Hasidism rapidly grew into a populist revival movement.